How to Get to the Galapagos Islands: Flights, Airports & Travel Logistics

 your travel process smoother!

-2. Transit Control Card (TCT) – $20 (Cash Only, USD)
+2. Transit Control Card (TCT) – $20 (Online Purchase Only)

 How to Get Your TCT: